geoffroypeeters/ismir2018/pages/eventsTutorial11.md

 <img src="../images/tutorial/tutorial_photo_gouyon.jpg">
 </TD>
 <TD>
-Fabien Gouyon is Principal Scientist at the music streaming service Pandora, where he does applied research on personalized music recommendation, and works with the Music Genome Project.
+Fabien Gouyon works at the music streaming service Pandorais as Principal Scientist and Head of Research in Europe.
+He does applied research on personalized music recommendation, and works with the Music Genome Project.
 Before joining Pandora, he received a PhD in Computer Science while working in the Music Technology Group in the University Pompeu Fabra in Barcelona, and was a co-founder of Barcelona Music and Audio Technologies (BMAT), worked in the Austrian Research Institute for Artificial Intelligence in Vienna, and started and led the Sound and Music Computing Group while teaching at the University of Porto.
 He was President of ISMIR in 2016-2017.
 </TD>
 </TR>